Wangsimg/untibunti/README.md

 Due to the inner security model of FSEvents (see [FileSystemEventSecurity]), some events cannot be observed easily when trying to follow files that do not belong to you.
-In this case, revert
+In this case, reverting to the pollwatcher can fix the issue, with a slight performance cost.

+## License

+Notify was undergoing a transition to using the [Artistic License 2.0][artistic] from [CC Zero 1.0]